jadc/notes/chem/35ib/unit0.md

 # Organic Chemistry
 The prerequisite to these notes is to read the beginning of the [20 IB Bonding Unit](../20ib/unit1.md)

-!> These notes are **unfinished**, anything you see may be inaccurate and subject to change.
+?> These notes are mostly finished.
+Only thing not done is table at the end.
+I'm lazy.

 ---